 These cities need to organize themselves around frequent transit corridors, where big-vehicle frequent transit, bus or rail, can prosper, allowing the city to grow dense without growing vehicle trips.

 Someday some of these corridors will be rail or Bus Rapid Transit.
 But the only way to grow enough corridors quickly, so that you cover much of the city with frequent service that can succeed in ridership terms, is to take frequent fixed-route bus service seriously.
-If you don’t do that in your land use planning, you’re going to end up building a city where fixed transit is geometrically impossible, and then you’ll have to settle for Musk’s vision.
-Geometrically, that vision can only mean liberating transportation just for the top 20% or electrified, automated gridlock for everyone.
+If you don’t do that in your land use planning, you’re going to end up building a city where fixed transit is geometrically impossible, and then you’ll have no alternatives when congestion begins to strangle growth.

 Smart cities aren’t just the ones that chase the latest technology fads.
 They’re the ones that think carefully about the spatial, geometric problem that a dense city is.
 Because if it doesn’t work geometrically, it doesn’t work.